dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 The comments are self explanatory.

-## Accessing the framebuffer from the kernel
+## Accessing the Framebuffer

 Once the framebuffer is set in the multiboot header, when grub loads the kernel it should add  a new tag: the `framebuffer_info` tag.
-As explained in the Multiboot paragraph, if you are using the header provided in the documentation, you should already have a *struct multiboot_tag_framebuffer*, otherwise you should create your own.
+As explained in the Multiboot paragraph, if using the header provided in the documentation, there should already be a *struct multiboot_tag_framebuffer*, otherwise we should create our own.

 The basic structure of the framebuffer info tag is: